satyagvns/100_days_of_code_ML_Deep_Learning/README.md

 - What is Linear Regression
 - Formulas of linear regression h(x) = Q0 + Q1(x)
 - Diabetes data has been used to generate report

+#### Day 2 - Linear regression in Python with definitions
+- Implement linear regression without predefined functions
+- Detailed understanding on how linear regression works